 “Today, Birmingham can again lead in creating a true, inclusive and diverse economy.
 You heard it in Mayor Woodfin’s campaign.
 We must make sure that this is an economy that is as inclusive as it is robust.”

-3. Smart Cities Initiative, hosted by Alabama Power
+3. Think Next: How Birmingham’s becoming a Smart City, hosted by Alabama Power

-Birmingham’s presentation highlighted its plans to use digital technology to advance the quality of life in Birmingham, particularly in the areas of public safety, energy and transportation.
+Did you know Birmingham competed nationally and won a 2018 Smart Cities Readiness Challenge Grant?
+The city has big plans to use digital technology to improve quality of life in the areas of public safety, energy and transportation.

-- What: Representatives from Alabama Power, UAB and the city of Birmingham, who all collaborated on the winning grant presentation, will talk about smart projects already underway, resources that will help accelerate that work and future goals to transform the Magic City into a smart city.
+- What: Reps from Alabama Power, UAB and the city of Birmingham, who collaborated on the winning grant presentation, will talk about smart projects underway, resources that will help accelerate that work and future goals to transform the Magic City into a smart city.
+Check out a display of Hoover’s Smart Neighborhood while you’re there.

 - When: July 10, 1:30 p.m.